Note: This is an archived Handbook entry from 2013.

 - The ability to read, analyse and comprehend complex written legal materials and complex interdisciplinary materials;

-- The ability to clearly and independently communicate in writing a knowledge and application of legal principles and interdisciplinary materials and critically evaluate these;
+- The ability to clearly and independently communicate in writing a knowledge and application of legal principles and interdisciplinary materials and to critically evaluate these;

 - The ability to clearly and independently communicate orally a knowledge and application of legal principles and interdisciplinary materials and critically evaluate these;